 Remote viewing is possible because we have another sense.
 This sense is not limited to perceiving dimensionality (angularity, mass), color, texture, etc. It can also perceive emotions, aspirations, expectations, intentions, outcomes and more, and is not limited to the present or even the past.
 Like any other sense, it is always on, though we may choose to ignore it.
 It mostly operates below our conscious awareness (impacting us nonetheless), and teachable skills are available to raise it to conscious awareness, so we may use it as yet another layer in our informed decision making process.

 Could it be that I knew that placing the glass there would result in it breaking?
 Did I ignore a valuable sense (other than common sense) that could have resulted in an unbroken wine glass?
 What does it say about me if I am offended by such a sense?
 If I heeded the voice and moved the glass, and so it did not break, does that mean that the voice was not precognition?
 On the flip side, if the perception was precognition, was the glass at that point destined to break, and any warning would have made no difference?
 Is this perception fact or forecast?
-(My experience leans towards forecast, but that is for another post).
+(My experience leans towards forecast, and Russell Targ suggests too that it is forecast, but that is for another post).

 The wine glass example is dubious but illustrative.
 As I inquire about this topic, it seems to validate suspicions I’ve had about the mechanics of mind.
 I wonder: could my life be made better or worse through repeatedly heeding or ignoring this sense?
 What do others perceive about my inner thoughts?
 Is it impossible for me to truly hide my feelings about someone?
 If I can’t, then wouldn’t I bear some responsibility for their behavior towards me?
 Maybe others can pick up on emotions in me that even I haven’t acknowledged.
 As long as I don’t shore up my messy emotions, they are out there for the world to perceive and respond back to, and I can’t fault the world for not shoring up their messy emotions in turn.
 What is its relationship to creativity?
 To intuition?
 To invention?
 What of ownership of thoughts?
 Are all my thoughts truly mine?